wayfinderio/intro-to-fp/_docs/2-the-tenets-of-fp/dont-ever-change.md

 ### Exercise

 Now it's your turn.
-Open `exercises/changing-state-with-immutability/src/index.js` in your editor of choice and uncomment the two assertsions at the bottom.
+Open `exercises/changing-state1.js` in your editor of choice and make the failing tests pass.

-To test your changes, run `node ../run.js` from the `exercises/changing-state-with-immutability` directory.
+To test your changes, run `npm run changing-state1` from the `exercises` directory.

+When you are done there is a part 2 and 3.